olegbilovus/emad_restapi/README.md

 - A docker image
 - A CI to build and push the image on ghrc
-- IaC with OpenTofu for Azure to build and run the infrastructure
+- IaC with Terraform for Azure to build and run the infrastructure

 ## How to run the infrastructure in local